-I’ll show you exactly how cooperative contracts from NJPA can eliminate your RFP frustrations and get your school the products and services it needs.
-I’ll use telephone systems as my example throughout - since that's my area of expertise – but the principles apply to all products and services available through NJPA.
+I’ll show you exactly how cooperative contracts from Sourcewell can eliminate your RFP frustrations and get your school the products and services it needs.
+I’ll use telephone systems as my example throughout - since that's my area of expertise – but the principles apply to all products and services available through Sourcewell.

 Frustration #1: Cost

 The Request for Proposal, or RFP, process frustrates many schools because the district or university can end up spending more money on the process instead of on the telephone system they need.
 School funding is not abundant and completing the RFP process requires considerable staff resources.

 In the case of a phone system, your team needs to evaluate the abilities and shortfalls of its current phone system (or hire someone else to do so), and then begin to define requirements of a new system.
 The time commitment required continues through the response review and often includes defending your selection.